kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 25.04.2019 1.0 release

 You can't even imagine how important this date was for us.
-We reached or first huge milestone and made it clear that Kyma is ready to be used on the production system.
+We reached or first huge milestone and made it clear that Kyma is ready to be used on the production environment.
 So, what are you waiting for?

 <iframe border=0 frameborder=0 height=720 width=550
  src="https://twitframe.com/show?url=https://twitter.com/kymaproject/status/1121426458243678209"></iframe>